 It’s no secret that kids love smartphones and tablets because they’re engaging and easy to use.
-But they’re also learning tools that inspire kids by demonstrating experiences and offering information, while at the same time teaching reading, language, spelling, and comprehension.
+But they can also be learning tools that inspire kids by demonstrating experiences and offering information, while at the same time teaching reading, language, spelling, and comprehension.
 As parents try to set limits on their kids’ screen time while encouraging them to read more books, they can also dedicate screen time to reading and developing vocabulary skills.
 That’s the idea behind mobile reading apps, and they’re especially geared toward younger kids — preschoolers, kindergartners, and the other early grades.
-We’ve gathered a few of the most highly regarded reading apps for kids spanning iOS, Android, and Kindle phones and tablets.
-While many apps are targeted to specific age groups, some also have a wide range of variations that cover different learning levels and interests.
+We’ve gathered a few of the most highly-regarded reading apps for kids spanning iOS, Android, and Kindle phones and tablets.
+While some apps are targeted to specific age groups, others have a wide range that cover a variety of learning levels and interests.
 And all of them are free.

 Relay Reader, brought to you by the Educational Testing Service, is one of the few reading tools that engages young readers in a full-length book for the entertainment value of the story as opposed to reading short passages for practice.
 The app challenges readers with interesting literature and helps readers learn by having every other page read out loud by a skilled narrator, so kids hear the words they will have to read when it is his or her turn to read aloud.
 Multiple-choice questions follow to test comprehension.
 Readers can record themselves to hear and improve on how they sound.